Advocate for Oklahoma's Hungry

 It takes more than food to fight hunger.
 Help us raise awareness about the reality of hunger in Oklahoma and advocate for legislation that addresses the many factors that contribute to food insecurity.
 Together, we can make a difference.

-Hunger Action Day 2018 was February 14 at the Oklahoma State Capitol.
+Below is a video from Hunger Action Day 2019.
 Click here for pictures on flickr.

 It takes more than food to fight hunger.
 For information on the issue of national hunger, please visit the Feeding America website at feedingamerica.org.

 Sign this letter urging Congress to support increased funding for The Emergency Food Assistance Program (TEFAP).

 Urge your member of Congress to visit the Community Food Bank of Eastern Oklahoma using this form on the Feeding America website.

 Many Oklahoma veterans struggle with hunger.
 Click here to find out more about Food Security among Military Service Members and Veterans from Effie Craven, who serves as the State Advocacy and Public Policy Director for Oklahoma Food Banks.